skugler28/advent-of-code-2023/README.md

 - Each day's solution is organized in its own folder, named "adventofcodeXX," where XX corresponds to the day.
 - The C# code is structured using a simple console application, making it easy to understand and run.

-## How to Use

-1. Clone this repository.
-2. Navigate to the specific day's folder.
-3. Run the C# console application to see the solutions in action.

-Feel free to explore the code, provide feedback, or suggest improvements.
-Happy coding and may your Advent of Code journey be full of joy and learning! 🚀
+Feel free to explore the code and i would love if you provide feedback or suggest improvements.
+Happy coding! 🚀

+DISCLAIMER: I am still a Student, so my solutions may (are) not be best practice!